major macro economic indicators

 - Activity hampered by lack of infrastructure and access to electricity

-- Decrease in the labour force as the political crisis has forced people to flee the country
+- Decrease in the labour force as the political crisis has forced some people to flee the country

 Persistent twin deficits